-Borrowed Time: building pastoral care in the climate emergency
+Borrowed Time – pastoral care in a climate and ecological crisis

-In Green Christian we think the climate and ecological emergency is probably the greatest mission challenge the churches have ever faced.
+In Green Christian we think the climate and ecological emergency is probably the greatest pastoral challenge the churches have ever faced.

 We want to create places where people can meet together for a journey through climate grief and eco-anxiety.
 It’s work which requires new skills, new insights and new ways with words.

-- provide circles of support and public rituals where people can work through the emotional, existential and spiritual challenges which now confront us
+- to provide and develop support and liturgies/rituals where we can work through the emotional, existential and spiritual challenges which now confront us

-- forge new understandings of human purpose and identity which might unlock urgent political action and economic change
+- to inspire us to work out new patterns of discipleship which might unlock urgent political action and economic change

-- form moral pioneers committed to a civilisation of love, amid growing turmoil and disorientation, and potential collapse.
+- to deepen our commitment to a civilisation of love, amid growing turmoil and disorientation, and potential collapse.

-Comments on "Borrowed Time: building pastoral care in the climate emergency"
+Comments on "Borrowed Time – pastoral care in a climate and ecological crisis"

 News from the latest NJPN Environment group meeting | NATIONAL JUSTICE & PEACE NETWORK: